paulokuong/noaa/README.md

 Code sample
 -----------

-| To get weather forecast for a coordinate in USA
+To get weather forecast for a coordinate:

 ```python